 The Fontan procedure has evolved significantly since its inception.
 Surgical techniques have changed, with most patients undergoing lateral tunnel or extracardiac Fontan procedures in the more recent surgical era.
 Additionally, the cardiac substrate has changed, with a larger number of patients with single right ventricles undergoing palliation to the Fontan.
 Despite these changes, the physiologic basis of the Fontan, with risk of increased systemic venous pressure, remains.
 The overall long-term survival of 43% is indicative of the challenges of the care of the adult with Fontan circulation.
 In this cohort, the mortality associated with Fontan conversion was 10%, which contributed to the overall mortality reported in the study.
 Decisions as to the optimal timing of interventions such as Fontan conversion and transplantation continue to present major challenges to the care of this complex population.
 Although advances in therapy for PLE may decrease risks for future patients, the development of PLE in this population was ominous, with 19% survival 20 years after a PLE diagnosis.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, Interventions and Structural Heart Disease

 Keywords: Arrhythmias, Cardiac, Cardiac Surgical Procedures, Cardiopulmonary Bypass, Fontan Procedure, Heart Defects, Congenital, Hypoplastic Left Heart Syndrome, Protein-Losing Enteropathies, Pulmonary Atresia, Tricuspid Atresia, Ventricular Septum